-I found our catechesis session with Cardinal McCarrick and the Mass that followed helped me in coming to understand issues what I do that I had been having difficulty with and gave me greater insight into what God wants for my life.
+I found our catechesis session with Cardinal McCarrick and the Mass that followed helped me in coming to understand issues what I do team member?

 Why I do ...

 A column in which well known and not so well-known people in our Archdiocese tell us about themselves.
 This month we speak to Catholic Youth Ministry team member William Burdett, 19, who grew up in Tuggeranong and was educated at MacKillop Catholic College.